 Think about it.
 Noise in all its forms has become our worst enemy.
 It deprives us of concentration, conversation, sleep, peace, and even sanity.
 The back-up beep is the most cunning expression of this evil precisely because it is subtle when compared to things like fire engines, Mister Frostee, or my microwave, which not only beeps but has a “nag beep,” supposedly reminding me when I leave leftovers in after thirty seconds.
 I’d like to meet the engineer who thought that one up.

-The back-up beep lingers in the liminal area between our conscious and unconscious states not like a refrain but like a virus or parasite.
+The back-up beep lingers in the liminal area of our mind between consciousness and unconsciousness not like a refrain but like a virus or parasite.
 And it is a parasite.
 Before you know it, we’ll have back-up beeps implanted in our own bodies.
-Guess they overlooked that in The Matrix.

 Lest you think this is just an Andy Rooney kind of bitching, take note.
 Back-up beeps are everywhere, like pods…beep-beep-beep-beep-beep-beep-beep…